Guide to 5G

 Right now the list is fairly limited, but it's growing all the time.
 Several mobile networks, including EE, Sky Mobile, Tesco Mobile, Three and Vodafone, offer 5G Sim-only contracts in addition to deals which include the handset, with the models currently available and Sim-free pricing where available.

 For a full list of handsets which support 5G and networks which provide 5G Sim contracts, check our Cheap Mobile Finder tool.

 How much does 5G cost?

-To illustrate the current cost difference between 4G and 5G, we've compared the cheapest pricing for a 5G Samsung Galaxy S10 versus its 4G counterpart (you need a special 5G phone for the new technology, so we're unable to compare like-for-like exactly).
+To illustrate the current cost difference between 4G and 5G, we've compared the cheapest pricing for a 5G Samsung Galaxy S20 FE (Fan Edition) versus its 4G counterpart.

-The cheapest way we could find to get a 5G handset and Sim with a reasonable level of data (as most use under 3GB each month) is via a 24 month contract deal from Vodafone.
-Via a mobile reseller it costs £944 over 24 months, yet a comparable 4G deal is £803 over 24 months – a price difference of over £141 over two years, suggesting the gap between 4G and 5G is closing.
+The cheapest way we could find to get a 5G handset and Sim with a reasonable level of data (as most use under 3GB each month) is via a 24-month contract deal from iD Mobile.
+Via a mobile reseller it costs £774 over 24 months, yet a comparable 4G deal is £702 over 24 months – a price difference of £3/mth or £72 over two years, suggesting the gap between 4G and 5G is closing.

 As we've said, upgrading to 5G won't come cheap, but if you're determined to do it, then at least do it in the cheapest way possible – though early adopters often pay more.
-Here's our top tips to find the best deals:
+Here are our top tips to find the best deals: